textpattern/textpattern.github.io/brand/user-documentation-guidelines.md

 ## Formatting interface strings

 Interface strings are the text elements a user reads in the administration interface; from headers to form control labels to system feedback messages.
-Consideration of these strings is critical for good software usability.
+Thoughtful development of these strings is critical for good software usability.
+So is referring to them consistently yet unobtrusively in documentation.

-Referring to them consistently yet unobtrusively in documentation is also critical.
-The balance between consistency and unobtrusiveness, however, can be challenging when many types of strings exist.
+The balance between consistency and unobtrusiveness when documentating interface strings, can be challenging when many types of strings exist.
+Textpattern documentation aims for a clear and logical balance, whether referring directly to back-end locations or identifying such elements in general terms.

-Textpattern documentation aims for a clear and logical balance with seven formatting rules, detailed in the rest of this section.
-Seven sounds like a lot, but they will make sense when you consider them.
+The various possible strings are detailed in the following sections.

-### Headers, labels, options, and paths
+### Headers, labels, and options

-Most types of interface strings are demonstrated below.
-An explanation of why and how the rules were derived follows the examples.
+The documentation of panel and widget headers, and form control labels and options, would be difficult and confusing to readers if a single formatting convention were used.
+Part of the problem is the sentence-case convention used in interface strings and in editorial style.
+To account for this, a minimum of necessarily different formatting rules are needed here and against the other types of interface strings.
+It is the aforementioned balance between consistency and unobtrusiveness in writing.

 Capitalized single words
 : Normal